fcambus/telize/README.md

 ## Access logs

-The default Telize configuration has logging enabled.
+The default Telize configuration does not have logging enabled, it must be configured manually.
+There are commented out `accesslog` directives in `conf/telize.conf` for each domain block.

 If your Telize instance produces lots of logs, [Logswan][4] might be of interest.